simonwibberley/tabangular/README.md

   TabsProvider.registerTabType("editorTab", {
     // you can supply a url from which to fetch the template
-    templateURL: 'templates/editor.html',
+    templateUrl: 'templates/editor.html',
     // controllers are resolved as usual
     controller: 'EditorCtrl'
   });

   TabsProvider.registerTabType("configTab", {
-    // you can supply the ID of a DOM node to use as a template
+    // templateUrl looks in the $templateCache so you can supply the id of a
+    // text/ng-template script element
-    templateID: 'config-template',
+    templateUrl: 'config-template',
     controller: function ($scope, Tab) { ... }
   });

   TabsProvider.registerTabType("hello", {
     // or just a string
-    templateString: '<div>Hello world!</div>',
+    template: '<div>Hello world!</div>',
     // set scope to false to avoid creating a new scope for the tab
     scope: false
     // don't supply a controller if the tab doesn't need a controller